Kitengela Hot Glass.

 So, Kitengela Hot Glass was my next destination with my friends.
-The Nani`s Kitengela Hot Glass and Anselm Kitengela Hot Glass, (I will be giving the difference of the two shortly) has been in my bucket list for some time and it couldn`t be a better Safari near but not so near Nairobi.
+The Nani`s Kitengela Hot Glass and Anselm Kitengela Hot Glass, (I will be giving the difference between the two shortly) have been on my bucket list for some time and it couldn`t be a better Safari close but not so near Nairobi.

 About 29Kilometers from Nairobi CBD.
 At the edge of Nairobi National Park, near Ongata Rongai.

-A gas-powered furnace is used to make the beads by pulling, twisting or by flattening for the desired design.
-Apart from the beads they also make glossy buttons, curtain beads, pebble, rings, Napkin rings and other beaded items.
+A gas-powered furnace is used to make the beads by pulling, twisting, or by flattening for the desired design.
+Besides the beads, they also make glossy buttons, curtain beads, pebble, rings, Napkin rings, and other beaded items.

 I like this method, it looked easy to make but incredibly gives out beautiful results, this glassblowing is a technique that involves inflating molten glass into a bubble, with the aid of a blowing stick (Pipe).

 Mosaic Glass is an Intricate pattern stylized imagery which makes stained glass mosaics an impressive piece of artwork.

 These are the colored windows used to make pictorial glasses it could be designed as house windows and other items.
 It can also be molded into desired shapes or even sculptured animal-like.

 Fusing and Slumping.

 The fusing is melting the glass to around 800 degrees Celsius, these are different glasses of different shapes and colors, the glass melts to a certain way it is moldable and permanently gets connected to the other glasses.
 While Slumping is the melting of glass to the melting point and putting the class to the desired shapes.

 Pots, jugs, and other vessels are made out of clay or ceramic which are put on high temperatures to give them a hard-beautiful hard form after the desired design.